RamezHamdiSaeed/MyFlutterReference/README.md

 - How to use ListWheelScrollView Widget to make a carousel.
 - How to use InteractiveViewer Widget to make a zoomable image.
 - How to use Splash Screen package from pub.dev to make a splash screen.
+- How to use Forms and TextFormField Widget to make a form.